andreanisme/CSS-isme/README.md

 ## Overview

-CSS-isme is a set of default rules and styles that starts everything we do at [andreanisme.co](http://andreanisme.co) in a consistent manner.
+CSS-isme is a set of default rules and styles that starts everything I do at [andreanisme.co](http://andreanisme.co) in a consistent manner.

 It’s not a boilerplate or a theme.